paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

 ### Statutory Notes

 #### Amendments
+2018—Pub.
+L. 115–334 struck out “and the Governor of the telephone bank” after “The Secretary” in introductory provisions.

 1994—Pub.
 L. 103–354 substituted “Secretary” for “Administrator”.

 <a id="section-926"></a>
 ## § 926.
 Certain rural development investments by qualified telephone borrowers not treated as dividends or distributions
-**(a) In general** The Secretary and the Governor of the telephone bank shall not—
+**(a) In general** The Secretary shall not—

 (1) treat any amount invested by any qualified telephone borrower for any purpose described in [section 2204b(c)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2204b/c/2&num=0&edition=prelim) (including any investment in, or extension of credit, guarantee, or advance made to, an affiliated company of the borrower, that is used by such company for such a purpose) as a dividend or distribution of capital to the extent that, immediately after such investment, the aggregate of such investments does not exceed ⅓ of the net worth of the borrower; or

-(2) require a qualified telephone borrower to obtain the approval of the Secretary or the Governor of the telephone bank in order to make an investment described in paragraph (1).
+(2) require a qualified telephone borrower to obtain the approval of the Secretary in order to make an investment described in paragraph (1).

 **(b) “Qualified telephone borrower” defined** As used in subsection (a), the term “qualified telephone borrower” means a person—